-After recognizing the importance of building local capacity in sourcing hubs, two local platforms have been established; Vietnam and India.
+After recognizing the importance of building local capacity in sourcing hubs, two local platforms have been established; SSI-Vietnam and SSI-India.
 These platforms involve relevant stakeholders in the country to deal with specific sustainability challenges to the indigenous region.

 In Vietnam, the platform has been successful in mobilizing the government and the sector to work towards sustainability in pepper and other spices.
 In India, the members have come together to form a working group to work towards a sustainable solution to irresponsible agrochemical use on the farms.

 The Sustainable Spices Initiative India (SSI-I), part of the global SSI program, SSI-I has worked with 24,000 small-holder farmers, reaching approximately 25,000 ha, every year for the past three years and trained them on sustainable agricultural practices (Environmental, Economic & Social) including IPM, Water Management Practices, and Decent Work, among others.

 SSI-India comprise of leading exporters and industry organizations as members including Nedspice, Jayanti Group, Kancor Ingredients, Akay Spices, Nani Agro, World Spice Organization, Synthite, Nestle India, ITC Limited, Griffith Foods and Olam, who are using their publications and market demand to work on the adoption of better farming practices.

 Please visit ssi-india.org to learn more about the Sustainable Spices Initiative – India.